 There are various examples of primary packaging and there can sometimes be several components for one product.
 For example for beer, the bottle containing the liquid and the label are both classed as primary packaging.
 Corrugated primary packaging is often used for gift and luxury products such as in the tech and cosmetic industry.

-EXAMPLE: For beer the primary packaging would be a can or bottle.
+EXAMPLE: For beer the primary packaging could be a can or bottle.

 Secondary packaging’s main purpose is for branding display and logistical purposes.
 As well as protecting and collating individual units during storage and are often used by the beverage, food and cosmetic sectors for displaying primary packs on shelves and are sometimes also referred to as grouped or display packaging.
 Secondary packaging also includes packaging purposely made to display multiple product units for sale which speeds restocking from storeroom to shelf, this packaging includes retail-ready packaging (RRP), shelf-ready packaging (SRP) or counter-top display units (CDUs).